sangkny/pytorch_custom_yolo_training/README.md

-# Training YOLO with Custom Dataset in PyTorch
+## Training YOLO with Custom Dataset in PyTorch
-#### The contents came mostly from the previous owner.
+##### The contents came mostly from the previous owner.
 More functions for training Yolo have been added.
-#### splitTrainAndTest.py splits the given files into training and testing data as createlist.py can do.
+- `splitTrainAndTest.py` splits the given files into training and testing data as createlist.py can do.
-In addition, plotAccLoss.py can plot the loss information from the training log file by darknet with ./darknet detector train /path/to/xxx.data /path/to/xxx.cfg .path/to/xxx_pretrained_weights_or_intermediate_weights_file > train.log
+- In addition, `plotAccLoss.py` can plot the loss information from the training log file by darknet with
+- `./darknet detector train /path/to/xxx.data /path/to/xxx.cfg .path/to/xxx_pretrained_weights_or_intermediate_weights_file > train.log`

-#####
+##### Test
-To test the model, please use python object_detect_yolov3.py after editting the file for a target image
+- To test the model, please use `python object_detect_yolov3.py` after editting the file for a target image

 ##### Under ubuntu training,
     train.txt val.txt should have only linefeed (\r) ended format in linux unlike LF\CR in windows.